 It is worth noting the way Janine was treated will not be discrimination arising from disability if her employer proves the treatment was for a good reason, and appropriate and necessary, or they did not know or could not reasonably have known that Janine had a disability.

-Can you ask interview candidates about their mental health?
+Can you ask candidates about their mental health at an interview?

 In most circumstances’ employers can’t ask potential employees questions about their mental health before a job offer is made.
 However, there are some occasions where employers may need to ask certain questions.

 - To find out whether someone can take an assessment for a job

 - To find out whether someone requires reasonable adjustments to the application process